Grade 12

 This course will provide the students with a solid basis in the 4 languages skills for further study of the French language.

 Within the study of the language, students will also get to discover French culture, as well as other cultures included in the French speaking world known as La Francophonie.
 Each year, the French Department focuses on one country from the Francophonie and organizes events and workshops in relation to this country, in order to deepen the understanding of students, as well as to make the language alive.
-Reference book (among a variety of customized material)

 - Décibel 1 Manuel + Exercice book.
 (A1, Common European Framework of Reference for Languages) OR